 11. Disclosure of your Personal Data to third parties

 We disclose your Personal Data to various recipients to improve our Service, including.

 - to third parties who we engage to provide services to us, such as outsourced service providers, IT service providers;

-- to comply with any applicable law or regulation, a summons, search warrant, court regulatory order, or other statutory requirement.
+- to comply with any applicable law or regulation, a summons, search warrant, court regulatory order, or another statutory requirement.

 We will not retain your Personal Data for longer than is necessary under the principle of data minimisation.
 User account details are stored for the duration of you maintaining an account.
-We store all clinically related data, including messages, tasks, patient details and time/date/user ID stamps for five years.
-It is important that as part of the Service we maintain accurate clinical records, for the purposes of any audit or legal enquiry.
+We will only retain your personal data for as long as it is required to fulfill the original purpose for which it was collected, including the purposes of satisfying any legal, accounting, or reporting requirements.

 Users may choose to use Fingerprint recognition/Touch ID as part of the Service.
 This data is not collected, stored or processed in any manner by Forward Health.
 We advise that users should review the privacy notice relating to their device and its operating system before setting up any fingerprint or facial recognition systems.

 14. Data subject rights

 Under the General Data Protection Regulation (GDPR), data subjects whose data is processed by Forward Health are entitled to exercise certain rights against their personal data.
 These rights are designed to put Data Subjects in the driving seat when it comes to how their personal data is handled by organisations.